limistah/limistah.dev/content/posts/node-taint-toleration-affinity.md

 kubectl label nodes nodeC purpose=gpu-compute
 ```

-With this set, Pods can look for the nodes that have the labels with `nodeSelectors`:
+With this set, Pods can look for the nodes that match a particular set of labels through a `nodeSelectors` field:

 ```yaml
 apiVersion: v1